 The Pacific is one of the most globally significant regions for threatened seabirds.
 Based on the International Union for the Conservation of Nature Red List, 85 of 103 Critically Endangered, Endangered and Vulnerable seabirds occur in the Pacific region.

-From this “select” list and including additional seabirds from federal, state and regional lists, more than two dozen species are recognized as national priorities for conservation.
+From this select list and including additional seabirds from federal, state and regional lists, more than two dozen species are recognized as national priorities for conservation.
 Without immediate action, risk of extinction for several of these species is high.
-More than a century of predation, human disturbance, incidental capture in fisheries, destruction of nesting habitat, oil spills, depletion of forage stocks, and other factors have drastically reduced populations.
+More than a century of predation, human disturbance, incidental capture in fisheries, destruction of nesting habitat, oil spills, depletion of forage stocks, invasive species and other factors have drastically reduced populations.

 Priority Areas of Funding for the Pacific Seabird Program include: